 Integrated logistics solutions, speed to market advantages, quality of service, supply chain offerings and more play major roles in decision making.
 Here is our list, in no specific order, of the top five freight forwarders.

-While Crowley Maritime, based in Jacksonville, Florida is not technically a freight forwarder themselves, they have several points to their name.
-First, Crowley is a shipper who also performs full end-to-end supply chain and logistics solutions.
-They perform all tasks expected of freight forwarders and do so while owning their ships.
-This is a massive advantage, as it removes some of the uncertainty with the logistics process.
+While Crowley Logistics, based in Jacksonville, Florida, provides freight forwarding services, they are generally part of a full end-to-end supply chain solution.
+They perform all tasks expected of freight forwarders and do so while owning and operating many of their own ships.
+This is a significant advantage, as it removes some of the uncertainty with the logistics process.

 Kuehne + Nagel